 try await RunAnywhere.cleanTempFiles()

-let result = try await RunAnywhere.generateStream(prompt)
+let stream = try await RunAnywhere.generateStream(request)

-await MainActor.run { self.text += token }
+await MainActor.run { self.text += event.token }

 }